How To Use Alligator Indicator In Your Trading

 bitcoin alligator indicator

-The Alligator indicator was part of the Bill Williams trading system who suggested markets trend only 15-30% of the time.
+The Alligator indicator was part of the Bill Williams trading system which suggested markets trend only 15-30% of the time.
 The other times, the market is more in a trading range condition that can be difficult to trade.
-Markets trend and market range and the 3 lines of the Alligator indicator, known as the jaws teeth and lips, is designed to alert traders to the presence of either of those market states.
+Markets trend and market range and the 3 lines of the Alligator indicator, known as the jaws, teeth, and lips, are designed to alert traders to the presence of either of those market states.

 From those states, a trader can determine if they will use a range trading strategy, a trend trading strategy, or wait for a breakout strategy to be used.